coolhead/flint-docs/01.getting_started/06.atom/docs.md

 ![atom-editor](install-atom-package.png)

 > That's it!
-You are ready to use atom. just open any Flintbit and start writing code!
+You are ready to use atom.
+Just open any Flintbit and start writing code!